 Distance from Estes Park: 5.2 miles, 11-minute drive

-Estes Park Campground at East Portal is a developed campground with premier access to Rocky Mountain National Park and East Portal Reservoir.
-For campers with tents and small RVs, this out-of-the-way campground offers the best of camping in Estes Park, and features views of RMNP peaks and surrounding wilderness.
+Estes Park camping at East Portal is a developed campground with premier access to Rocky Mountain National Park and East Portal Reservoir.
+For campers with tents and small RVs, this out-of-the-way campground offers the best of camping in Estes Park, and features views of RMNP peaks.
 There are 66 campsites, each equipped with a picnic table and fire ring.
 Drinking water, showers, firewood, and hookups are available at the campground.

 “This campground is at the end of the road, zero traffic noise, lots of shade from trees, nature trails, deer visit in the mornings.
 Facilities are exceptional, clean, free with camping.
 Each site has a bear box/food locker to keep food items safe and stored near your site.
 So quiet at night…good sleeping!
 Friendly hosts!
 Great camping in the Rockies!” —The Dyrt camper Beth S.

 Distance from Estes Park: 0.2 miles, 3-minute drive

 Located at 7,500 feet, the Estes Park KOA is ideal for those looking for a close-to-town camping option.
 This KOA has an outdoor firepit, a 24-hour laundry facility, showers, a pet park, and even a shuttle to take visiting guests into town.
 The KOA also offers cabins for guests who prefer a more lodge-like camping experience.

 “Great location right near most attractions in Estes park.
 Inexpensive.
 They have showering/bathroom facilities, there’s a store for your camping essentials.
 Fire pits, great view of the mountains.” —The Dyrt camper Christine M.

 Distance from Estes Park: 5.8 miles, 9-minute drive